python/cpython/Doc/library/itertools.rst

    Return *r* length subsequences of elements from the input *iterable* allowing individual elements to be repeated more than once.

-   The combination tuples are emitted in lexicographic ordering according to the order of the input *iterable*.
+   The combination tuples are emitted in lexicographic order according to the order of the input *iterable*.
 So, if the input *iterable* is sorted, the output tuples will be produced in sorted order.

    Elements are treated as unique based on their position, not on their value.
-So if the input elements are unique, the generated combinations will also be unique.
+So, if the input elements are unique, the generated combinations will also be unique.

    Roughly equivalent to::